 Karen Grigsby Bates

 Karen Grigsby Bates comes to the team after a year covering race, ethnicity and socio-cultural change for the network.
-Some of those stories included in-depth profiles of public intellectual Cornell West and civil rights lawyer Connie Rice; a look at Los Angeles' Korean American community 20 years after the LA Riots, and a piece on how Vietnamese Americans came to dominate the affordable manicure industry.
+Some of those stories included in-depth profiles of public intellectual Cornel West and civil rights lawyer Connie Rice; a look at Los Angeles' Korean American community 20 years after the LA Riots, and a piece on how Vietnamese Americans came to dominate the affordable manicure industry.
 Hers was one of the last profiles of LAPD beating victim Rodney King.

 Prior to that, Bates spent several years as a correspondent on NPR's National Desk.
 Her first job at NPR was as a correspondent for Day to Day, its midday news program.